onflow/nft-storefront/docs/documentation.md

 Usually, ghost listings will cause a purchaser’s transaction to fail, which is annoying but isn’t a significant problem.
 We recommend that sellers use the [`cleanupPurchasedListings`](#fun-cleanupPurchasedListings) function to mitigate the issues above.

 Ghost listings could be problematic for the seller if not cleaned up specifically when the listed NFT returns to the seller’s account after the original sale or transfer out.
-As a result the ghost listings would once again become able to fulfill purchases.
-This may be undesirable and create an opportunity for a purchase snipe if the ghost listing price is less than fair market value at the current time.
+As a result the ghost listings would once again become able to facilitate purchases.
+This may be undesirable as the ghost listing price may be less than fair market value at the subsequent time.

     **Note -** *It may also be desirable for marketplaces or dApps to implement an off-chain notification service to inform users (eg: sellers) of listings that should be removed where the NFT for that listing no longer exists in the seller's account.*

 2. **Expired listings -** `NFTStorefrontV2` introduces a safety measure to flag an NFT listing as expired after a certain period.
 This can be set during listing creation to prevent the purchase through the listing after expiry has been reached.
-Once expiry has ben reached the listing can no longer facilitate the purchase of the NFT.
+Once expiry has been reached the listing can no longer facilitate the purchase of the NFT.

 We recommend that sellers use the [`cleanupExpiredListings`](#fun-cleanupExpiredListings) function to manage expired listings.